ESG Solutions

 Significance in Today's Landscape

-Mandatory supply chain due diligence has arrived, driven by new legislation such as Germany’s Supply Chain Act (LkSG) and the impending EU Corporate Sustainability Due Diligence Directive (CSDDD).
-These laws demand unprecedented scrutiny of supply chains to address environmental and human rights concerns.
-Europe leads this regulatory push, with France’s 2017 Duty of Care Law, Norway’s 2022 Transparency Act, Germany’s recent LkSG, and the Netherlands developing its HREDD bill.
-The overarching EU CSDDD will set a union-wide standard for due diligence and align national laws with its requirements.
+Taking on climate change is not merely about compliance; it is about unlocking the growth opportunities that climate action presents.
+Obligatory supply chain due diligence is here, driven by new regulation such as Germany’s Supply Chain Act (LkSG) and the imminent EU Corporate Sustainability Due Diligence Directive (CSDDD).
+These regulations enforce unparalleled scrutiny of the supply chain to address environmental and human rights issues.
+Europe is leading this legislative trend, with France’s 2017 Duty of Care Law, Norway’s 2022 Transparency Act, Germany’s recent LkSG and the Netherlands’ developing HREDD bill.
+The EU CSDDD will set a union-wide standard for due diligence, aligning national law with EU CSDDD requirements.

 Regardless of your company’s location or industry, preparing for compulsory due diligence is essential.
 The various laws, each with unique specifications, converge on the expectation that companies establish thorough processes to identify, mitigate, and report on ESG issues within their operations and supply chains.